 Park Activities (Boating, Fishing, Picknicking, Horse Riding etc)

 The day use areas of Lake Perris offer almost 300 picnic sites with tables and grilling features.
 Many of the tables are sheltered from the heat of the summer with shade Ramadas, and almost all have a beautiful view of the lake.
 The most popular areas are near our two swim areas at Moreno and Perris Beach.
-Both beaches have large grass areas adjacent to the sand for playing games, sunbathing, and picnicking.
+Both beaches have large grass areas (no longer watered) adjacent to the sand for playing games, sunbathing, and picnicking.
 All of our tables are wheelchair accessible, as well as our bathroom facilities.

 If you have large groups, you may reserve one, or all three of our group picnic areas on the more developed side of the park.
 Under each large Ramada we supply tables, grills, running water and large sinks.
 Each unit will accommodate up to 200 people and all facilities are wheelchair accessible.
-Call 951-940-5603 for more information.

 Remember Lake Perris does not allow the possession or the consumption of alcohol in any of its day use facilities.